 - To heat the pack, start by doing it in 15-30 sec increments up to about 90 seconds, testing the heat level each time by first giving the rice a good shake around to redistribute the rice (and hopefully avoid any hot spots) and then holding the pack in your hands for at least 30 seconds as the heat builds to gauge whether it is suitable.

-- If it is too hot to hold in your hands it may need a minute to cool before testing the temperature again.
-Alternatively, you could wrap it in another sock, an old cloth or towel or put it underneath a blanket and test the temperature again for 30 seconds.
+- If it is too hot to hold in your hands, it may need a minute to cool before testing the temperature again.
+Alternatively, you could wrap it in another sock, an old cloth or a towel or put it underneath a blanket and test the temperature again for 30 seconds.

-Maybe this article has got you thinking of a new home for your feathered or furry family member?
+Maybe this article has got you thinking of a new home for your feathered or furry family member.
 Keep them cosy and happy with one of our egg-cellent chicken coops or animal enclosures!
 Built from solid timber, your pets will be decked out with raised floors and safely sheltered from the elements.
 All with just a quick and easy install for you!

 Hop down to your nearest Bunnings Warehouse and check out the range or click the button below for more information: